danielneil/Smart-Worm-Habitat/research/computer-design.md

 *Product requirements in the form of user stories*

-* As someone who operates the Smart Worm Habitat, I want to know when conditions become too hot.
+* As someone who operates the Smart Worm Habitat, I want to know when conditions become too hot, and make adjustments accordingly.
-* As someone who operates the Smart Worm Habitat, I want to know when conditions become too cold.
+* As someone who operates the Smart Worm Habitat, I want to know when conditions become too cold, and make adjustments accordingly.
-* As someone who operates the Smart Worm Habitat, I want to know when conditions become too acidic.
+* As someone who operates the Smart Worm Habitat, I want to know when conditions become too acidic, and make adjustments accordingly.
-* As someone who operates the Smart Worm Habitat, I want to know when conditions become too wet.
+* As someone who operates the Smart Worm Habitat, I want to know when conditions become too wet, and make adjustments accordingly.
-* As someone who operates the Smart Worm Habitat, I want to know when conditions become too dry.
+* As someone who operates the Smart Worm Habitat, I want to know when conditions become too dry, and make adjustments accordingly.
-* As someone who operates the Smart Worm Habitat, I want to know see infrared images of the worms feeding behavior.
+* As someone who operates the Smart Worm Habitat, I want to know see infrared images of the worms feeding behavior, and make adjustments accordingly.
-* As someone who operates the Smart Worm Habitat, I want to know see infrared images of the worms migratory behavior.
+* As someone who operates the Smart Worm Habitat, I want to know see infrared images of the worms migratory behavior, and make adjustments accordingly.

 *Technical requirements*